 5) MAKE AN ADVISING APPOINTMENT.

 - You may now schedule an advising appointment from the following website link: http://envs.uoregon.edu/advising/.
 Your adviser’s office location and advising hours are listed here.

 - Important Note: All majors are required to meet with their adviser during the first term of the year you plan to graduate.
 This gives us an opportunity to confirm your progress toward your degree and discuss career plans.

 You are responsible for keeping track of your progress and making sure that all your requirements are completed.
 We recommend you check your Degree Audit Report at least once a term and make a file of the documents discussed above (Major Requirements Form, Course Plan, and your questions) to keep track of your progress.

 You should bring this file, as well as paper and a pencil/pen, to every advising meeting.

 Both ENVS and ESCI majors are automatically enrolled to our esundergrads listserv which provides critical information regarding the major.
 You should read these emails!

 You also have the option to enroll in econews.
 This is a great resource to learn about internships, jobs, scholarships, relevant lectures, seminars, conferences, community events and other environmentally-related news.
-You can sign up for Econews by contacting Alissa Manske, Alyse Nielsen or a Student Adviser in the ENVS Program Office (144 Columbia Hall).
+You can sign up for Econews by contacting a Student Adviser in the ENVS Program Office (144 Columbia Hall).

-Find answers to the most frequently asked questions about the Environmental Studies.
+Find answers to the most frequently asked questions about the Environmental Studies Program and other advising questions.
 Also see our Resources for Undergraduates page for additional resources to assist you in course and career planning.